 Article Translations: (Spanish)

-Lead is toxic to everyone, but children younger than 6 years are at greatest risk for problems from it.
+Lead is toxic to everyone, but children younger than 6 years old are at greatest risk for problems from it.
 Their bodies absorb lead more easily than those of older kids and adults.
-Children 9 months to 2 years are more likely to have higher lead levels because they crawl around and put their hands and other things in their mouth.
+Children 9 months to 2 years old are more likely to have higher lead levels because they crawl around and put their hands and other things in their mouth.

-Kids are especially at risk if they:
+Kids are also at risk if they:

 Lead can pass from a mother to her unborn baby.
 If you are pregnant and think you have been exposed to lead or were exposed in the past, talk to your doctor about getting a blood test to check lead levels.